Updated on July 25, 2019

 #1 Using Templates to “Flatten Out” the Database.

-Using templates, the fields desired to conduct searches are represented logically on a form that allows the end user to simply enter in values in the fields both for the core object and for related objects as well.
+Using templates, the fields desired to conduct searches are represented logically on a form that allows the end-user to simply enter values in the fields both for the core object and for related objects as well.

 #2 No Coding Required.